TRANSITION TALK

 2018 Average Deal Structure (click to enlarge)

-The basic premise of this deal structure is that if the seller successfully transitions a majority of the client accounts to the buyer, then he or she should receive the full agreed-upon price.
+The basic premise of this deal structure is that if the seller successfully transitions a majority of the client accounts to the buyer, then they should receive the full agreed-upon price.
 However, if the seller fails to deliver a significant portion of the client accounts, the price should be adjusted to reflect what actually transferred to the buyer.
-The most effective way to account for this uncertainty is through a properly structured performance-based note, as opposed to an arbitrary discount to the value.
-Combining a discounted purchase price along with a performance-based note may amplify the buyer’s discount, shifting more risk to the seller.
+The most effective way to account for this uncertainty is through a properly structured performance-based note.

 To mitigate risk from the seller’s perspective, when the deal allows for a performance-based adjustment post-closing, it is imperative that the seller perform due diligence on the buyer.
-Due diligence is more than a background or credit check; it also involves interviews to determine if the buyer’s personality and office culture are going to be a good fit for the clients and if the clients are likely to stay on with the new advisor.
+Due diligence is more than a background or credit check; it also involves interviews to determine if the buyer’s personality and office culture are going to be a good fit for the clients and seller’s team, if they intend to join buyer’s team post-sale.
 If the seller isn’t comfortable with the buyer for whatever reason, the likelihood that the deal will close is reduced and the risk of a downward purchase price adjustment is increased.

 Once the seller has determined there is a good personality and culture fit, well-prepared documents can help further mitigate risk.
 Proper documentation will create binding obligations for the buyer, and will clearly state the penalties if the obligations are not upheld.
 For example, FP Transitions suggests that, in deals with potential downward adjustments, the contracts impose certain restrictions on the buyer until the end of the adjustment measurement period.
 These restrictions often include changing broker-dealer or custodian affiliation, increasing fees or commissions, and office relocation.